-Our compassionate Colorado criminal defense lawyers know that people who are accused of violating Colorado drug possession or sales laws are often innocent – or what they really need is help, not punishment as a criminal.
+Our compassionate Colorado criminal defense lawyers know that people who are accused of violating Colorado drug possession or sales laws are often innocent – or what they really need is help, not a punishment as a criminal.

-To reach one of our experienced Colorado drug lawyers, use this the confidential form on this page.
+To reach one of our experienced Colorado drug lawyers, use the confidential form on this page.
 Or call us at our Denver home office, conveniently located at:

 Colorado Legal Defense Group